Comparison of Matsubara dynamics with exact quantum dynamics for an oscillator coupled to a dissipative bath: Background theory

 To derive Matsubara dynamics,\cite{Hele2015,Trenins2018,Althorpe2021} one starts with the exact quantum time-correlation function (TCF).
 The derivation follows most naturally from the Kubo-transformed TCF,\cite{Kubo1957}

-where $Z$ is the quantum partition function.
+where $Z$ is here the quantum partition function (and we will use $Z$ in what follows as a general symbol to denote the partition function and any multiplicative constants that are required to normalise whatever distribution appears in the integral).
 One expresses the quantum dynamics as an (exact) propagation of the imaginary-time Feynman paths, then makes the approximation that these paths are smooth loops in imaginary time $\tau=0\rightarrow\beta\hbar$.
-Keeping in one-dimension to simplify the notation (generalisation to multi-dimensions is straightforward), these loops can be written as periodic functions ${p}_t(\tau),{q}_t(\tau)$ in imaginary time.
-In practice, on expands ${q}_t(\tau)$ (and similarly ${p}_t(\tau)$) as a Fourier series in terms of $M$ Matsubara modes ${Q}_n(t)$ as
+Keeping in one-dimension to simplify the notation (generalisation to multi-dimensions is straightforward), these loops can be written as periodic functions ${p}_t(\tau),{q}_t(\tau)$ of imaginary time.
+In practice, one expands ${q}_t(\tau)$ (and similarly ${p}_t(\tau)$) as a Fourier series in terms of $M$ Matsubara modes ${Q}_n(t)$, as

 where $\overline{M}=(M-1)/2$ (so $M$ is odd), \(\mybar{n} \equiv -n\), and $\omegan = 2 \upi n/\beta \hbar$ are the Matsubara frequencies.\footnote{Note that $\omegan$ is negative for negative $n$.}